jaanga/jaanga.github.io/demo/ifc/README.md

 ## Concept

 * IFC is an emerging AEC standard
-* Many apps are proprietary and closed source
+* [industry foundation classes]( https://en.wikipedia.org/wiki/Industry_Foundation_Classes ) ((IFC) is an open and neutral data format for [building information modeling]( https://en.wikipedia.org/wiki/Building_information_modeling ) (BIM).
-* Most of the open source apps require a download and install
+* There is an existing mix of proprietary, closed source apps and open source apps, but most require a download and install
+* The choice of FOSS web-based apps is very limited
-* Mobile apps seem almost non-existent
+* Mobile 3D viewing apps for IFC seem almost non-existent

-_qll of the above needs confirming_
+_all of the above needs confirming_

 ### Mission

 * Build lightweight IFC apps that work in your browser
 * Provide interactive 3D views
-* Entry level code accessible by engineers and architects
+* Entry level code accessible/hackable by engineers and architects
+    * Build custom apps for day-to-day needs quickly and easily
+* Read IFC data and directly generate 3D - no translations or intermediate formats

 ### Vision

+* Basic IFC property editing capability
+* Just-in-time viewing based on streaming or gradual loading of different layers - instead of loading everything at once.
+* Ability to Redline IFC models
-*
+* 3D project management

 ## Features